ravsii/timers.nvim/README.md

 ## API

-This section can be out of date, so it's always best to check the source code, or do a `require` and check LSP autocomplete suggestions and docs.
-Most of functions have luadocs and custom types, which are always up to date.
+This section can be out of date, as it's very time-consuming to maintain.

+It's always best to check the source code, or do a `require` and check LSP autocomplete suggestions and docs.
+Most of the functions have luadocs and custom types, which are always up to date.

 ### Modules